SketchingDev/sketchingdev.github.io/_posts/2019-11-13-lets-learn-hexagonal-architecture.md

 In the [next article](https://sketchingdev.co.uk/blog/lets-apply-hexagonal-architecture.html) we’ll look to apply what we’ve learned to create a fully deployable solution (minus the industry backend of course).

 Until then however I hope this article has provided you with enough knowledge to apply hexagonal architecture when you’re faced with a similar problem.
 Just remember to apply it wisely, as no pattern is a panacea to every problem.

-_If you have any suggestions on how I can improve this article, or my writing then please let me know [@SketchingDev](https://twitter.com/sketchingdev), or leave a comment._